PandasThumb/pandasthumb.github.io/_posts/2016/2016-12-20-Merry-Kitzmas.md

 ---
-title: 'Merry Kitzmas!
-Let's brainstorm for the future!'
+title: "Merry Kitzmas!
+Let's brainstorm for the future!"
 date: '2016-12-20 12:01:00 -07:00'
-author: Nicholas J. Matzke
+author: 'Nicholas J. Matzke'
 ---

 Hi everyone!
 Reed Cartwright has done a lot of great work getting PT onto a new server with a new content message.
 I'm just trying it out, and wishing everyone Merry Kitzmas!